 - Long term credentials: These are the credentials that are provisioned into the UE(s) and form the root of the security of the PC5 unicast link.
 The credentials may include symmetric key(s) or public/private key pair depending on the particular use case.
 Authentication signalling (see clause 5.3.3.1.3.2) is exchanged between the UEs to derive the KNRP.

 - KNRP: This is a 256-bit root key that is shared between the two entities that communicating using NR PC5 unicast link.
 It may be refreshed by re-running the authentication signalling using the long-term credentials.
-In order to generate a KNRP-sess (the next layer of keys), nonces are exchanged between the UEs.
+Nonces are exchanged between the UEs and used with the KNRP to generate a KNRP-sess (the next layer of keys).
 KNRP may be kept even when the UEs have no active unicast communication session between them.
 The KNRP ID is used to identify KNRP.

-- KNRP-sess: This is the 256-bit key that is the root of the actual security context that is being used (or at least in the process of being established) to protect the transfer of data between the UEs.
+- KNRP-sess: This is the 256-bit key that is derived by UE from KNRP and is used to protect the transfer of data between the UEs.
+The KNRP-sess is derived per unicast link.
 During activated unicast communication session between the UEs, the KNRP-sess may be refreshed by running the rekeying procedure.
 The actual keys (see next bullet) that are used in the confidentiality and integrity algorithms are derived directly from KNRP-sess.
 The 16-bit KNRP-sess ID identifies the KNRP-sess.

-NOTE 1: A KNRP-sess ID with a zero value indicates no security is used and hence the UEs do not assign an all zero value of KNRP-sess ID when creating a security context.
+NOTE 1: A KNRP-sess ID with a zero value indicates that no security is used and hence the UEs do not assign an all zero value of KNRP-sess ID when creating a security context.

 - NRPEK and NRPIK: The NR PC5 Encryption Key (NRPEK) and NR PC5 Integrity Key (NRPIK) are used in the chosen confidentiality and integrity algorithms respectively for protecting PC5-S signalling, PC5 RRC signalling, and PC5 user plane data.
 They are derived from KNRP-sess and are refreshed automatically every time KNRP-sess is changed.

-NOTE 2: Whether the above keys (i.e. KNRP, KNRP-sess, NRPEK and NRPIK) are derived is based on the security activation result of the signalling and user plane security.
+NOTE 2: Whether the above keys (i.e. KNRP, KNRP-sess, NRPEK and NRPIK) are derived is based on the result of the security activation for the signalling and user plane security.

+NOTE 3: KNRP is used to derive the keys for a security context for a unicast link established between a pair of UEs and could be used to derive keys for additional links established between a certain pair of UEs.
+The KNRP and its accompanying KNRP ID values are not part of the security context for a unicast link and do not have to be deleted after unicast link release.

 5.3.3.1.2.2 Security states